 [America, around 1845] Niklas Bergmann received a book that his German relative Jean had smuggled across the border and sent to him.
 It was Heinrichs Heine’s “Germany.
 A Winter’s Tale”, banned in Prussia.

-[America, around 1845] One evening at home in the “Merry Dragon” inn, Harvey found his father Niklas all immersed in a book.
+One evening at home in the “Merry Dragon” inn, Harvey found his father Niklas all immersed in a book.
 “What are you reading, father?” he asked, “you look sad.”
 Niklas looked up.
 “Oh, Harvey.
 That’s “Germany.
 A Winter’s Tale”, by Heinrich Heine.
-At home it is forbidden, and I got in on the most venturesome way, my relative Jean bought it secretly, hid it in their house, and smuggled it on his Rhine steamer out of the Prussian Rhine Province to France, and mailed it form there.”
+At home, it is banned.
+I got in on the most venturesome way, my relative Jean bought it secretly, hid it in their house, and smuggled it on his Rhine steamer out of the Prussian Rhine Province to France, and mailed it from there.”

-Sadly Niklas continued: “in 1843, Heine went home to Germany again, this is the theme of ‘Germany.
+Sadly, Niklas continued: “in 1843, Heine went home to Germany again, this is the theme of ‘Germany.
 A winter’s tale.’
-It is a political poem in which he decries the restoration policy and King Frederick William IV of Prussia callousness towards the poor people’s plight.
-Already in October 1844 it was banned*, in December an arrest warrant was issued against Heine.
-At the same time it is a personal poem, through mockery and irony you feel his deep attachment to his homeland.”
+Obviously, It is a political poem in which he decries the restoration policy and King Frederick William IV of Prussia callousness towards the poor people’s plight.
+Already in October 1844, the Prussian authorities put a ban on it.”*.
+Moreover, they issued an arrest warrant against Heine.
+At the same time, it is a personal poem, through mockery and irony you feel his deep attachment to his homeland.”
 “I know,” Harvey said, “you feel the same deep attachment to your homeland, and you love our United States too.
 You have a big heart, father!”

-* In the same year, Heine’s poem “Die schlesischen Weber” (“The Silesian Weavers”) was banned.
+* In the same year, the Prussian authorities put a ban on Heine’s poem “Die schlesischen Weber” (“The Silesian Weavers”).
 He wrote it when the Prussian military violently crushed the uprising of weavers in Silesia in 1844.